All Episodes

 It is completely false.

-And there are so many people claiming that today, like there is when just a month ago, a Christian evangelical who was extremely pro-life, went and murdered two Minnesota politicians or murdered one Minnesota politician, a Democratic uh Speaker of the House, and also murdered her husband, and then shot another couple on the FBI said he had a list of 45 politicians he wanted to kill all Democrats.
+And there are so many people claiming that today, like there is when just a month ago, a Christian evangelical who was extremely pro-life went and murdered two Minnesota politicians, or murdered one Minnesota politician, a Democratic speaker of the House, and also murdered her husband, and then shot another couple.

-And a lot of liberals were saying, oh, look, this is the sort of thing that the American right produces to say nothing of all the murders and massacres by people who do it explicitly in the cause of right-wing causes, like anti-immigration or Muslims coming into the to their to into the West.
+And a lot of liberals were saying, oh, look, this is the sort of thing that the American right produces, to say nothing of all the murders and massacres by people who do it explicitly in the cause of right-wing causes, like anti-immigration or Muslims coming into the to their to the West.

 And there's also plenty of violence from liberals in the left, too.

-But one of the ways the American right has tried to immediately exploit this is basically by calling for genuine severe crackdowns on basic political liberties in the United States.
+But one of the ways the American right has tried to immediately exploit this is basically by calling for genuine, severe crackdowns on basic political liberties in the United States.

-So while I give a little bit of license, I don't think that's an excuse for some of the these kinds of attempts to really gin up hatred and repression in the name of avenging him or having it prove a point about how the violence really comes from the quote radical left.
+So while I give a little bit of license, I don't think that's an excuse for some of these kinds of attempts to really gin up hatred and repression in the name of avenging him or having it prove a point about how the violence really comes from the quote radical left.

 Here's Christopher Rufo.